jainabhideep41/Full-Stack-Development--24CSP-210/Full Stack_EST Practical/Readme.md

 # Full Stack Development - Set 3

-This repository contains solutions for **Set 3 Practical Questions**.
+This repository contains conduct done by myself  for **Set 3 Practical Questions** given in EST Practical.
+I have maintained this readme explicitly to ensure no confusion regarding set, as their were 2 sets today.
+I had Set 2 as my UID ends with even digit

 ---